-(21) Library Information Services Team members (Liaison Librarians) share responsibility for the development of the UWS collections with their academic colleagues.
+(21) Library Information Services Team members (Liaison Librarians) share responsibility for the development of the University collections with their academic colleagues.

 (22) Most Schools have nominated an academic staff member/s to act as a Library Signatory.
 All School based requests for monographic material are channelled through the relevant Signatory, who authorises purchase of requested materials and ensures reasonable balance of expenditures across the various discipline areas within the School.
 Within each campus Library, staff with nominated subject/discipline responsibilities will also generate requests for material for which a need is identified.

 (23) Information Resources staff have compiled a University subject profile with each of our major suppliers.
 Electronic (and in decreasing instances paper) advice slips, advising of new and forthcoming publications are sent to Liaison Librarians and Library Signatories to inform the selection process.

 (24) The Library supports the teaching and learning endeavours of the University by providing copies of texts, essential and recommended readings as cited on Course Reading Lists.

 (25) The Library will generally purchase one copy of recommended readings per requisite campus library.
 Recommended readings in high demand may be purchased on the same ratio as text and essential materials.

 (26) Text material and essential readings will be purchased on the following ratio:

 Note: Where units are taught on multiple campuses, a maximum of 4 copies per Library will normally be purchased.